History of money: Theories of money

 The earliest ideas included Aristotle's "metallist" and Plato's "chartalist" concepts, which Joseph Schumpeter integrated into his own theory of money as forms of classification.
 Especially, the Austrian economist attempted to develop a catallactic theory of money out of Claim Theory.
-Schumpeter's theory had several themes but the most important of these involve the notions that money can be analyzed from the viewpoint of social accounting and that it is also firmly connected to the theory of value and price.
+Schumpeter's theory had several themes, but the most important of these involved the notions that money can be analyzed from the viewpoint of social accounting and that it is also firmly connected to the theory of value and price.

 There are at least two theories of what money is, and these can influence the interpretation of historical and archeological evidence of early monetary systems.
 The commodity theory of money (money of exchange) is preferred by those who wish to view money as a natural outgrowth of market activity.
 Others view the credit theory of money (money of account) as more plausible and may posit a key role for the state in establishing money.
-The Commodity theory is more widely held and much of this article is written from that point of view.
+The commodity theory is more widely held and much of this article is written from that point of view.
 Overall, the different theories of money developed by economists largely focus on functions, use, and management of money.

-Other theorists also note that the status of a particular form of money always depends on the status ascribed to it by humans and by society.
+Other theorists also note that the status of a particular form of money always depends on the status ascribed to it by individuals and by society.
 For instance, gold may be seen as valuable in one society but not in another or that a bank note is merely a piece of paper until it is agreed that it has monetary value.

 Money supply

 In modern times economists have sought to classify the different types of money supply.
 The different measures of the money supply have been classified by various central banks, using the prefix "M".
 The supply classifications often depend on how narrowly a supply is specified, for example the "M"s may range from M0 (narrowest) to M3 (broadest).
-The classifications depend on the particular policy formulation used: